How much does it cost to do something on the Web?

-Getting involved on the web isn't as cheap as it looks.
-In this article we discuss how much you may have to spend and why.
+Getting involved on the Web isn't as cheap as it looks.
+In this article we discuss how much you may have to spend, and why.

-If you want to include video or audio into your website, you can either embed online services (for example YouTube, Vimeo, or Dailymotion) or include your own videos (see below for bandwidth costs).
+If you want to include video or audio into your website, you can either embed online services (for example YouTube, Vimeo, or Dailymotion), or include your own videos (see below for bandwidth costs).

-Every system includes an FTP client as part of its file manager.
-Windows Explorer, Nautilus (a common Linux file manager), and the Mac Finder all include the functionality.
-However, people more often choose dedicated FTP clients that can store passwords and display local and remote directories side-by-side.
+Each operating system includes an (S)FTP client, as part of its file manager.
+Windows Explorer, Nautilus (a common Linux file manager), and the Mac Finder all include this functionality.
+However, people often choose dedicated (S)FTP clients to display local or remote directories side-by-side and store server passwords.

 Make sure that you have sufficient bandwidth:

-Note that there is no such thing as "unlimited" bandwidth.
+Note: There is no such thing as "unlimited" bandwidth.
 If you consume a huge amount of bandwidth, expect to pay a huge amount of money.

 You might ask, why should I pay for my hosting when there are so many free services?

 - You have more freedom when you pay.
 Your website is yours, and you can migrate seamlessly from one hosting provider to the next.

 - Free hosting providers may add advertising to your content, beyond your control.